sheitannn/vitall/README.md

 Main part of our research is interview with author of VITAL Frans De Waard recorded on 11th March 2020 in Nijmegen.
 In the interview he talks about background of the magazine, his life and many other things regarding the magazije itself.
 You can find the transcribed interview here: [interview](https://www.notion.so/interview-transcribe-6b2df57bd7154ccfa9b2070784b82857).

+Also we did a lot of browsing in youtube and discogs when discovering the music that we will use in our website.

+Also we researched methods on how to use css in order to style layouts for printing

 # Transcoding